Oscar-Owlbangroup/vscode-copilot-release/README.md

 # Providing Feedback

+## Uploading Errors
+If you encounter any errors while using GitHub Copilot, please follow these steps to upload them:

+1. Capture the error message and any relevant screenshots.
+2. Provide a detailed description of the steps that led to the error.
+3. Submit your error report through our [issue tracker](link-to-issue-tracker) or by creating a new issue in this repository.

 You can use this repository to file issues for Copilot Chat and completions in VS Code:

 * Up-vote a feature or request a new one.